-We’ve already mentioned that ergonomic equipment optimize postures, cut down on repetitive motions, and reduce high force requirements.
+We’ve already mentioned that ergonomic equipment optimizes postures, cut down on repetitive motions, and reduce high force requirements.

 All this makes a worker’s job much easier to do.
 For example, ergonomic computer monitors are designed to reduce eye strain, which allows employees to focus more on their screens without the risk of developing headaches; an ergonomic keyboard can help you type faster; while ergonomic cleaning equipment enables workers to clean larger areas, without needing to bend so frequently.
 All this increases the quality and quantity of work, leading to greater productivity.

 Uncomfortable employees tend to be distracted by the discomfort and end up making simple errors that would have otherwise been avoided.
 These simple mistakes can end being quite costly.
 For instance, errors made when operating machinery can lead to severe injuries or wastage of raw materials, while mistakes made when making measurements can hurt the quality of products.

 On the other hand, ergonomic workstations provide much-needed comfort and allow employees to concentrate more on what they are doing, which often results in fewer mistakes being made.
 Also, ergonomically designed products are more efficient and make fewer errors.

 When it comes to workplace comfort, most people tend to overlook the accessibility of workplace peripherals, papers, and important files.